-A traditional HMO property provides the potential for residents to interact, but expert Interior Design is needed to ensure space is being used to its full potential.
-Small and medium sized kitchens can make it hard for more than one or two people to be in there at the same time, which can stop tenants wanting to cook and eat together.
+Traditional HMOs give residents the potential to interact, but do they go far enough?
+As a quick example, small and medium sized kitchens can make it hard for more than one or two people to be in there at the same time, which can stop tenants wanting to cook and eat together.

-Likewise, a communal living room may not be fit for purpose if residents want to use that space for different things at the same time, such as watching TV or having a chat after a long day at work.
+Likewise, a communal living room may not be fit for purpose if residents want to use that space for different things at the same time, such as watching TV or having a chat after work over a large glass of red wine.

-In a co-living environment, it’s much easier to find other residents who are similar-minded to you, and there’s more space available for groups of people to enjoy their time as they see fit.
-With their community-first approach, BTR properties encourage communities to grow, boosting the wellbeing of sociable tenants.
+In a co-living environment, it’s much easier to find other residents who are similar-minded to you.
+And there’s more space for groups of people to enjoy their time as they see fit.
+With their community-first approach, BTR properties encourage communities to grow, boosting the wellbeing of sociable residents.

 An Easy Way of Life

-Millions of Brits feel overwhelmed by pressures in life.
-Six out of 10 people surveyed admitted they struggle to keep life organised, with many citing household chores and mundane life admin tasks as the biggest time-consumers.
-In all, Brits only find an average of 73 minutes to themselves per day.
+Does it ever feel like you don’t get any time to yourself?
+You’re not alone.
+6 out of 10 people surveyed said they struggle to keep life organised, with household chores and boring life admin tasks getting in the way.
+In all, Brits only find an average of 73 minutes for themselves per day.

-Living in an HMO can relieve some of these difficulties.
-Household maintenance can be divided between residents to save time, but there is a possibility housemates won’t stick to an agreed timetable for domestic chores.
+Living in an HMO can take away some of that stress.
+Household maintenance can be split between residents to save time, but there’s a chance housemates won’t stick to the schedule if they don’t fancy dusting.

-In a co-living environment, residents don’t have this issue.
-BTR properties tend to be well-staffed by a support team which includes cleaners.
-This ensures the building is maintained and sanitary without costing residents time or leading to arguments.
+In a co-living community, residents don’t have this issue.
+BTR properties are well-staffed by a support team which includes cleaners.
+This keeps the building sparkling without costing residents time or leading to arguments.

 Living in a BTR property also makes it easier for residents to keep on top of their finances.
-Paying bills on time can be tough, as there are so many outgoings people need to think about and schedule into a payment structure.
+Paying bills on time can be a headache, as there’s so many outgoings people need to think about and put into a schedule.

 However, the cost of rent in BTR properties covers utilities such as water, electricity and broadband.
-This means residents are only paying one bill in return for services, instead of having to deal with several different outgoings by various due dates.
+This means residents only pay one bill with one due date.

-Although BTR mainly takes inspiration from HMO market, this is a good example of how HMO landlords can adapt to suit the changing needs of tenants.
-It’s not unheard of for landlords to charge residents an all-in-one fee covering rent, bills and services.
-By offering this to tenants, it can take a great deal of worry off their minds.
+Although the BTR co-living concept mainly takes inspiration from the HMO market, this is a good example of how private landlords can change their offering to better suit the needs of residents.
+An all-in-one fee covering rent, bills and services would take a lot off a resident's mind.

 A Growing Need For Amenities

-Another reason the HMO market has transitioned to co-living is the growing demand for a diverse range of amenities.
-A kitchen, living room and garden are usually the extent of spaces available in HMO properties, but BTR can provide residents with more room to play around with.
+Another reason the HMO market has transitioned to co-living is the growing demand for a range of amenities.
+A kitchen, living room and garden are usually all that’s available in HMO properties.
+BTR can give residents more room to play around.

-Co-living spaces offer residents a completely new way of living.
-Many BTR buildings have gyms, games rooms, restaurants and even cinemas onsite that cater to these needs.
-As mentioned earlier, modern life has
+BTR co-living spaces offer residents a completely new way of living.
+Many have gyms, games rooms, restaurants and even cinemas onsite.

-made it increasingly difficult to socialise.
-By having such a broad range of amenities available, residents can interact with one another in a variety of different ways.
+Modern life has made it difficult to socialise.
+But by having a huge range of amenities on offer, residents can interact with one another in so many different ways.

-As with all spaces in BTR properties, amenity areas have to be planned out with social interaction at the forefront.
-Some BTR providers do this by offering group exercise classes and designing roof terraces to accommodate community barbecues.
+As with all spaces in BTR properties, amenity areas have to be planned out with social interaction front of mind.
+Some BTR providers do this by offering group exercise classes and designing roof terraces to accommodate community events.

 The important thing to remember is that amenity spaces only help form bonds if people can use them to discuss their shared interests.
-If not, residents may stay in their private rooms for the majority of the time.
+If not, residents may stay in their private rooms for most of the time.

 What Does This Mean For HMO Market and BTR Properties?